nuxt-modules/sitemap/docs/content/4.nitro-api/nitro-hooks.md

 Triggered before the sitemap is sent to the client.
 It provides the sitemap as an XML string.

 When `experimentalStreaming` is enabled, the XML string is created lazily.
-Reading or replacing `ctx.sitemap` keeps this hook fully backwards compatible but buffers that response.
-A hook that only observes the event or sitemap name without accessing `ctx.sitemap` preserves streaming serialization.
+Reading or replacing `ctx.sitemap` buffers the complete XML response.
+A hook that only observes the event or sitemap name preserves streaming serialization.
+With `debug` enabled, check `X-Sitemap-Render-Mode` for `stream` or `buffered-hook`.

 ```ts [server/plugins/sitemap.ts]
 import { defineNitroPlugin } from 'nitropack/runtime'